dezlymacauley/solidity-study-journal/foundry-fundamentals/progress.md

 - Lesson 15: What is a transaction
 - Lesson 16: Important: private key safety pt.2
 - Lesson 17: Never Use A Env File

+# Lesson 18 is not done because the "npx thirdweb deploy" is not working.
+# I will try again some other time.

+- Lesson 19: Interact with a smart contract using the CLI